InfiniteConsult/0007_cicd_part03_gitlab/README.md

 We must now build that factory.
 Our webhook signal needs a real target, an "Automation Foreman" that can receive the "new code" signal from GitLab and start a complex assembly line.

 In the next article, we will do exactly that.
 We will build the second "skyscraper" in our CI/CD city: **Jenkins**.
 We will deploy the Jenkins controller, connect it to our `cicd-net`, and configure it to receive the webhooks from GitLab, officially kicking off our automated pipeline.

+## Addendum: Best Practices - Creating a Daily User Account

+We have successfully set up and verified our entire GitLab instance using the `root` administrator account.
+While this was necessary for the initial setup, using the `root` account for daily work or CI/CD integrations is a **significant security risk**.

+### Why You Shouldn't Use `root`

+The `root` user is an "all-powerful" administrator.
+It can instantly delete all projects, change critical instance settings, or remove other users.
+If this account's credentials (or its Personal Access Token) were ever leaked, your entire "Central Library" would be compromised.

+We will now follow the **Principle of Least Privilege** by creating a regular user account for our daily work.

+### 1. Create Your Unprivileged User

+1. As the `root` user, go to the **Main menu** (top-left waffle icon) and click **"Admin"** (the wrench icon).
+2. In the Admin Area's left-hand sidebar, navigate to **Overview > Users**.
+3. Click the **"New user"** button in the top-right.
+4. Fill out the form for your new "daily driver" account:
+    * **Full name:** (e.g., `Warren Jitsing`)
+    * **Username:** (e.g., `warren.jitsing`)
+    * **Email:** (e.g., `your.email@gmail.com`)
+5.  **Password:** The "Password" field is just a reset link.
+The new user will receive an email at the address you just provided, prompting them to set their own password.
+6.  **Access level:** Leave this as **"Regular"**.
+This means they are a regular user, not an instance administrator.
+7. Click **"Create user"**.

+You will now need to log out of your `root` account, check your email, and follow the confirmation link to set the password for your new `warren.jitsing` user.

+### 2. Add Your User to Your Groups

+After setting your new user's password, log out and log back in as your new, non-admin user (e.g., `warren.jitsing`).
+You will notice you can't see any of your projects.
+This is because your new user has not been granted any permissions.

+We must now add this user to our Groups as a **Maintainer**.

+1. Log out of your new user and log *back in* as `root`.
+2. Navigate to your groups: **Main menu > Groups > Your groups**.
+3. Click on the **`CICD-Stack`** group.
+4. In the group's left-hand sidebar, navigate to **Manage > Members**.
+5. Click the **"Invite members"** button.
+6. In the "GitLab member or email address" box, type the username of your new user (e.g., `warren.jitsing`) and select them.
+7.  **Select a role:** Choose **"Maintainer"**.
+This gives the user high-level access *within the group* (like creating new projects and managing branch rules) without making them an instance administrator.
+8. Click **"Invite"**.
+9. Repeat this entire process for your **`Articles`** group.

+### Next Steps: Moving Away from `root`

+You can now log out as `root` and log in as your new "Maintainer" user.
+You will have full access to both groups and their projects.

+From this point forward, we will stop using the `root` account and its Personal Access Token (PAT).
+In the next article, when we configure Jenkins, we will explore more secure authentication methods, such as using **Group Access Tokens** or **Project Access Tokens**, which are not tied to any human user and are the best practice for CI/CD automation.